weblabdeusto/weblabdeusto/docs/source/installation.rst

 WebLab-Deusto repository.
 You should :ref:`upgrade the system <upgrade>` from time to time to obtain the latest features.

-Whenever you open a new terminal, you'll find that ``weblab-admin.py`` is not installed.
+Whenever you open a new terminal, you'll find that ``weblab-admin`` is not installed.
 However, whenever you activate the environment where you installed WebLab-Deusto, it will be installed.
 For instance, if you open a new terminal, do the following in UNIX systems: